 NC Statutes of Limitation for Accidents Resulting in Death

 If the crash resulted in the death of a family member, you or a qualified representative of the deceased may bring a claim for wrongful death against the negligent party.
-According to NC General Statutes section 1-53, the deadline for wrongful death actions is two years from the date of your loved one’s death.
+According to NC General Statutes Section 1-53, the deadline for wrongful death actions is two years from the date of your loved one’s death.

-Exceptions That Toll Deadlines for Legal Action
+Exceptions That “Toll” Deadlines for Legal Action

-The deadline would also be extended for car accident victims who are mentally incompetent, or considered ‘disabled’ and unable to participate in legal proceedings.
-Examples include someone who has suffered traumatic brain injury, or a senior adult with severe cognitive impairment.
-The statute would go into effect once the disability has resolved completely.
+The state’s three-year statute of limitations for injury claims is “tolled” (extended) for minors who are harmed in auto accidents.
+In these cases, the victim has until his or her 21st birthday to file a personal injury lawsuit for damages.
+The deadline would also be extended for car accident victims who are mentally incompetent, or considered “disabled” and unable to participate in legal proceedings.
+For instance, the statute of limitations may be extended for someone who has suffered traumatic brain injury, or a senior adult with severe cognitive impairment.
+In these cases, the statute would go into effect once the disability has resolved completely.

--Tyronnie T., Riddle & Brantley client.
+-Tonya Taylor, Riddle & Brantley client

 *** Disclaimer: The results mentioned are intended to illustrate the type of cases handled by the firm.
 These results do not guarantee a similar outcome, and they should not be construed to constitute a promise or guarantee of a particular result in any particular case.
 Every case is different, and the outcome of any case depends upon a variety of factors unique to that case.